elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

    + const adminClient = coreSetup.elasticsearch.adminClient;
    ```

-b.
-Making context provider functions synchronous (2)
+2. Making context provider functions synchronous (2)
    Adoption of context provider functions is still fairly low, so the amount
    of change required by plugin authors should be limited.

-c.
-Synchronous lifecycle methods (1) will have the biggest impact on plugins
+3. Synchronous lifecycle methods (1) will have the biggest impact on plugins
    since many NP plugins and shims have been built with async lifecycle
    methods in mind.